 Our bodies are prepared to respond to stress – but not to the constant barrage we face in our lives these days.
 Adrenal fatigue, while controversial among conventional practitioners, is widely recognized in the functional medicine world as a major health problem.

 The stress response is natural and necessary, but is designed to be a short term response.
 Your body should perceive a threat, prepare to deal with it, deal with it, and then relax.
 The problem is that our bodies perceive all stress the same way, and these days, stress is everywhere.
+That means your body never has a chance to relax!

 While you may know that a traffic jam isn’t a problem that requires a fight or flight response, your body doesn’t.
 That’s why road rage happens!